magicbell/magicbell-js/.changeset/quiet-wasps-cheat.md

 **BREAKING CHANGE!**

-This is a complete revamp of how we're registering client push notifications, but given that the API surface is small, migrating should be easy enough.
+This is a complete revamp of how we're registering client push notification subscriptions, but given that the API surface is small, migrating should be easy enough.

 ```ts
 import { WebPushClient } from '@magicbell/webpush';